tc39/proposal-bigint-math/README.md

 Several built-in `Math` functions would make sense with BigInts, yet still do not support them;
-they only support regular JavaScript Numbers.
+they only support regular floating-point JavaScript Numbers.
 This proposal extends those functions’ behavior to accept BigInts:

 * `Math.abs`